tejaspalyekar/mtrench/README.md

 # Mtrench Flutter UI

-This project replicates a responsive Flutter user interface based on a Figma design for the Mtrench job application.
+This project replicates a responsive Flutter user interface based on a Figma design for the Mtrench internship application.

 ## Screenshots and Video
 Task video and screenshots are uploaded in a folder name "Task Video & Screen Shots"